Dungeons & Dragons (2000 film): Cast

-Dave Arneson, the co-creator of the Dungeons & Dragons board game, makes a cameo appearance in deleted scenes.
+Dave Arneson, the co-creator of the Dungeons & Dragons role-playing game, makes a cameo appearance in deleted scenes.

 Development

 Background

 The earliest attempt at a feature-length adaptation of a Dungeons & Dragons property by the major film industry date to the early 1980s, as there was a strong interest in producing a film based on Advanced Dungeons & Dragons; Gary Gygax had several discussions with producers and agents about the idea, and a screenplay by James Goldman received eyeballs from major studios.
 However, nothing came about this due to conflicts between TSR and the studios.
 Dungeons & Dragons player Courtney Solomon, who had personal experience with the entertainment industry as a child because his mother was a production coordinator on television series filmed in Toronto, wanted to produce a film based on the game since 1990.